luniehq/cosmos-api/README.md

 This library helps interfacing with Cosmos Ledger App.
 It provides a developer friendly interface and user friendly error messages.

+## THANK YOU

+This library is based on `ledger-cosmos-js` by Juan Leni who implemente the Cosmos Ledger App.
+Thank you Juan!

 ## Install

 ```bash